ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 ## Prerequisites
 This fork currently does not utilize Docker.
 Please ignore any docker-specific procedures.
 ### Client-side
-* Stepmania 5.0.12, 5.1x, or 5.3-Oufox with local profiles set up and enabled
+* Stepmania 5.0.12, 5.1x, or Project OutFox with local profiles set up and enabled
 * PHP 7.3.x - 7.4.x
 ### Server-side (web hosting)
 * PHP 7.x